khilchuk-ol/SelfAssessment/Skills/Programming.md

     - Recursion 🖐️ used
     - Tail call optimisation
     - Callback 🖐️ used
-    - Listener
+    - Listener 🖐️ used
     - Composition 🖐️ used
     - Pipe 🖐️ used
     - Memoize 🖐️ used
-    - Wrapper 🎓 known
+    - Wrapper 🖐️ used
-    - Functor
+    - Functor 👂 heard
     - Monad 👂 heard
     - Monoid 👂 heard
     - Generator 🖐️ used